MARKANTONY04/project_4/README.md

 ###### Heroku Deployment – Bugs

 I had many bugs and issues when trying to deploy to Heroku, I had to fix many different bugs in my code (particularly settings.py) to work with Heroku.
 One example included using .parse instead of .config for the secret key as the string was causing an error.
 I also forgot to add the secret key to my Heroku project.
 I also had to receive assistance from the Code institute tutors on 1 occasion to help me fix a bug that stumped me.
-I forgot to set the SECRET_KEY, DATABASE_URL, API_KEY, and STRIPE_SECRET_KEY config vars on Heroku Lots of little bugs caused a significant portion of my time to fix these to achieve a successful Heroku deployment for the project.
+I forgot to set the SECRET_KEY, DATABASE_URL, API_KEY, and STRIPE_SECRET_KEY config vars on Heroku.
+Lots of little bugs caused a significant portion of my time to fix these to achieve a successful Heroku deployment for the project.
 This fixed the Heroku deployment error, but I was still receiving a Server error (500), after a 1 - 2 days I used Microsoft Copilot who suggested running ‘python manage.py collectstatic’ that fixed the issue thankfully.
 Getting a successful Heroku deployment was a huge headache but thankfully I got there in the end.

 ##### Minor bugs